 Trout in the Classroom (TIC) is an educational program designed to teach students about the ecology, biology, and history of trout and other aquatic life.
-The next training session for TIC has been tentatively RESCHEDULED for TUESDAY, MARCH 6, 2018 from 4:00 p.m. - 7:00 p.m. at the UC Davis Tahoe Science Center.
+View the recorded training session from TUESDAY, MARCH 5, 2019.

 Through collaboration with U.S. Fish & Wildlife Service (US-FWS), California Department of Fish and Wildlife, Nevada Department of Wildlife, Trout Unlimited, and Tahoe Resource Conservation District, the UC Davis Tahoe Environmental Research Center (TERC) and Sierra Watershed Education Partnerships (SWEP) are offering a unique opportunity for teachers and students to raise threatened Lahontan Cutthroat trout from eggs through their early life stages in their very own classroom.

 The program is designed to improve teacher and student understanding, appreciation, and stewardship of aquatic ecosystems.
 As a positive educational tool, this hands-on, interdisciplinary project is appropriate for all grade levels and can easily be integrated into existing classroom curricula.

 Students are able to observe the fish life cycle and gain an understanding of the aquatic food web.
 Instructors and their students set up an aquarium in their classroom, eggs are delivered under special Department of Fish and Wildlife permits, and then are observed as they hatch and begin to develop.